stanfordnlp/stanza/_pages/faq.md

 This is absolutely normal, as all models in Stanza (yes, even tokenization!) are statistical.
 Although they are quite accurate, it does not mean these models are perfect.
 Therefore, it's quite likely that you'll find cases where the model prediction clearly doesn't make sense, but statistically speaking, it shouldn't be too far off on a large collection of text from the [performance we report](performance.md) as long as the genre of your text is similar to what the models are trained on.

-### The model prediction is inconsistent between Stanza and CoreNLP, or their online demos
+### The model prediction is inconsistent between Stanza and CoreNLP, different versions of Stanza, or their online demos

 Stanza's neural pipeline use fundamentally different models from CoreNLP for all tasks, and are usually trained on different data, so it is not unexpected that their behaviors will differ.